COVID-19: Navarro County reports 11 new cases

 To date, 40 related deaths have been reported.

-Currently, six patients are hospitalized and there are 583 probable cases.
+Currently, seven patients are hospitalized and there are 625 probable cases.
 As of Nov.
-4, the hospitalization rate is 9.89% for Trauma Service Area E, as calculated by Texas Department of State Health Services.
+10, 2020, the hospitalization rate is 12.43% for Trauma Service Area E, as calculated by Texas Department of State Health Services.

-COVID-19 testing returns to Navarro County on Saturday, Nov.
-7, and Sunday, Nov.
-8, from 11 a.m. to 4 p.m. each day at the Cook Education Center at Navarro College in Corsicana.
+COVID-19 Testing Returns to Navarro County Saturday, Nov.
+14, and Sunday, Nov.
+15, from 11 a.m. to 4 p.m. at the Cook Education Center at Navarro College in Corsicana.
 Testing is free of charge.
-You can register at https://www.gogettested.com/ or on site.
+You can register at www.gogettested.com/ or onsite.

 New positive cases: